 Board approved May, 2004.
-Students requesting credit by examination must be registered at Antelope Valley

-College, have their name in the student data master file for that semester, and be in good academic standing.
+Students requesting credit by examination must be registered at Antelope Valley College, have their name in the student data master file for that semester, and be in good academic standing.
 (Students should not be registered in the class they wish to challenge by exam.)
 Students may receive credit by examination for a course only if it has been designated by the Antelope Valley College faculty and is listed in the AVC catalog.
-Students may challenge a maximum of four courses during their enrollment at the nature and content of the examination based upon the policies and procedures approved by the curriculum committee (AP&P).
+Students may challenge a maximum of four courses during their enrollment at AVC.
+(A list of courses for which credit by examination may be granted is also available in the Counseling Center.)
+It is the responsibility of the faculty in the discipline who normally teach the course to determine the nature and content of the examination based upon the policies and procedures approved by the curriculum committee (AP&P).
 The examination must clearly measure the students' mastery of the course content as listed in the Course Outline of Record.
 A separate examination must be given for each course for which credit by examination is granted.
 Faculty may accept an examination conducted at a location other than the college if prior arrangements have been made.
 (Credit may be awarded for prior experience or learning only if a course has been designated as such.)
 Grades shall be awarded according to the standard grading scale ("A"-"F").
 Before taking the examination, students may request a credit/no credit option only if that option is normally available for the course.
 Credit will be granted to any student who satisfactorily passes the examination with a "C" or better.
 The result of the examination, with grade and grade points, is entered on the students' record and shall be clearly annotated to reflect that credit was earned by examination.
 Units for which credit is earned by examination shall not be counted in determining the 12 semester hours of credit in residence required for a degree or certificate.
 Cited from Title 5, Section 55753; and Sections 55002; 55758.
 State Education Code is available at http://ccr.oal.ca.gov and in the AVC Library.
 A student wishing to challenge a course will have to pay a fee of \$26 per unit.
 Students desiring to challenge a course by examination should submit a petition to the Office of Admissions and Records before the end of the fourth week of the semester.
 Challenge examinations must be completed by Friday of the seventh week of the semester.
 Challenge examinations are permitted only in the fall and spring semesters; summer challenge examinations may be permitted by the Dean/Director of Counseling and Admissions and Records for special circumstances.
 In the event that a student does not complete the challenge examination, a student may submit a petition for extenuating circumstances for a refund.
 This form is available at the Office of Admissions and Records or on the Web.